FeatureBaseDB/featurebase-docs/docs/cloud/cloud-setup.md

 # How do I set up FeatureBase?

-Set up a FeatureBase trial account with $300USD credit then create databases and tables, import your data then run queries.
+Set up a FeatureBase trial account with $300USD credit then create databases and tables, import your data and run queries.

 ## Before you begin